claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 	- different types:
 		- main route tables: created with VPC cannot be deleted
 		- custom route table: toute table that you can create
+- Elastic Network Interfaces (ENIs): are virtual network interfaces that provide networking capabilities to Amazon EC2 instances.
+An ENI functions as a virtual network card, enabling instances to connect to networks and communicate with other resources within the AWS environment.
 -  Gateway: network service that stands between two different network, es: (load balancer, reverse proxy, firewall ecc...).
 	![[Pasted image 20240930180536.png]]
 - Internet Gateway: